 Plagiarism is a very serious act and is penalized at Meiji University.
-It will be penalized to the same degree as for similar actions in examinations.
+It will be penalized to the same degree as misconduct cases during examinations.
 This may include cancellation of all registered courses in the semester or suspension from the University.